Blog

 How We Work

-Weeks 3-6 focus on rebuilding your performance infrastructure.
-We implement server-side tracking, restructure campaign architectures, and launch initial creative tests.
-Weekly performance reviews track spend, CAC, ROAS, and blended efficiency metrics.
+Weeks 3-6 focus on rebuilding performance infrastructure: server-side tracking, restructured campaign architectures, and the first compliance-integrated creative tests.
+Weekly performance reviews cover CAC, ROAS, and blended efficiency across channels.

-Typical engagements run 3-6 months with daily campaign monitoring, weekly strategy calls, and monthly executive reporting.
-We work alongside your internal team or manage agency relationships directly.
+Typical engagements run 3-6 months with daily monitoring, weekly strategy calls, and monthly executive reporting.
+We integrate with your internal team or manage agency relationships directly.

 If your financial services company needs performance marketing leadership, we should talk.